 Once the HRIS has been implemented, the main challenge during the RUN phase is to maximize the system’s appropriation, and to ensure that employees make optimum use of the tool, via their feedback and requests for assistance.

-A study carried out in 2023 by the Josh Bersin Company revealed that 42% of HR respondents believe that the implementation of their HR systems had failed, or was not fully successful, two years after going live, due to lack of follow-up and user resistance.
+A study carried out in 2023 by the Josh Bersin Company revealed that 42% of HR respondents felt that the implementation of their HR systems had failed, or had not been fully successful, two years after going live, due to a lack of follow-up and user resistance.
 Hence the importance of effective communication, change management and ongoing user training.

 HRIS rollout: How to plan and prepare the RUN